dusktreader/drivel/README.md

 `drivel` is a package and CLI application to provide you with [metasyntactic](https://en.wikipedia.org/wiki/Metasyntactic_variable) name values.

-It is a port/modernization of the [metasyntactic](https://github.com/ask/metasyntactic) package that is quite old and unmaintained.
+It is heavily inspired by the [metasyntactic](https://github.com/ask/metasyntactic) package.
+However, `metasyntactic` is quite old and it is unmaintained.

-There are a few more categories added in.
+Drivel is a modern package that borrows many of the themes from `metasyntactic`, used others for inspiratoin, and adds a few new ones.

 ## Quickstart